Block gas limit, numbers and time

 block.number

-Throughout this and other pages, we mention how the block number of a chain does not match the value obtained on block.number
+Throughout this and other pages, we note that the block number of a chain does not match the value obtained from block.number

 .
 When using block.number